 If you are using the telephone to connect with your provider:

 - Prior to your appointment time, make sure your phone ring volume is on

 - Be prepared to have your telehealth visit in a private, quiet place.

-- Your provider will call you within 30 minutes of the scheduled appointment time.
-For example, if your appointment is scheduled for 2 p.m., your provider will call between 2 p.m. and 2:30 p.m.
+- A provider will call you around the time of your appointment (which could be up to 30 minutes before or 60 minutes after your scheduled appointment time).
+For example, if your appointment is scheduled for 2 p.m., a provider could call between 1:30 p.m. and 3 p.m.

 - The caller ID may or may not say MetroHealth.
 If you happen to miss the first call, the provider will attempt a second time.

 For the Best Telehealth Experience